-- (1) The Board of Directors operates in accordance with rules such as the Rules on the Board of Directors and the standards for submitting proposals, and its decisions on the election and dismissal of Directors, etc. and on compensation, are based on the results of discussions at the Nomination Advisory Committee and the Compensation Advisory Committee. - (2) The Board of Directors conducted a questionnaire of Directors and Audit & Supervisory Board Members, as well as a review of the role of the Board of Directors, in order to improve its effectiveness, and the Board of Directors determined to transition to a company with the Audit & Supervisory Committee, subject to approval at the Ordinary General Meeting of Shareholders to be held in June 2023 - (3) The Board of Directors decides the management plan, and the executive Directors and Executive Officers formulate and implement business operating policies in line with the plan.
+- (1) The Board of Directors operates in accordance with rules such as the Rules on the Board of Directors and the standards for submitting proposals, and its decisions on the election and dismissal of Directors, etc. and on compensation, are based on the results of discussions at the Nomination Advisory Committee and the Compensation Advisory Committee. - (2) The Board of Directors conducts a questionnaire of Directors to analyze, evaluate, and identify issues, in order to improve its effectiveness, and revises the method of operating the Board of Directors as necessary. - (3) The Board of Directors decides the management plan, and the Executive Directors and Executive Officers formulate and implement business operating policies in line with the plan.